RustAudio/website/content/articles/2018-01-03-vst-tutorial/index.md

 plugin_main!(Whisper);
 ```

+> Note: Some VST Hosts implement software MIDI keyboards slightly differently!
+Rather than sending a 128 "note-off" when a key is released, they send a 144 "note-on" with the velocity (ev.data[2]) set to 0.

 Build and compile our code, and your plugin should work wonderfully.
 It'll only create the horrible harsh white-noise when a key is being held.
 We can also mash down a bunch of keys at once without stopping generating sound.

 Please again note that this is a *very* rudimentary system, and it's very specific to our use case.